-- (f) Any Redeploy Illinois Program allocations not applied for and approved by the Department of Human Services shall be available for redistribution to approved plans remainder of that fiscal year.
+- (f) Any Redeploy Illinois Program allocations not applied for and approved by the Department of Human Services shall be available for redistribution to approved plans for the remainder of that fiscal year.
 Any county that invests local moneys in the Redeploy Illinois Program shall be given first consideration for any redistribution of allocations.
-Jurisdictions participating in Redeploy Illinois that exceed their agreed upon level of commitments to the Department of Juvenile Justice shall reimburse the Department of Corrections for each commitment above the agreed upon level. - (g) Implementation of Redeploy Illinois. - (1) Oversight of Redeploy Illinois Planning Phase. - (i) Redeploy Illinois Oversight Board.
-The of Human Services shall Department convene oversight board to oversee the develop plans pilot Redeploy Illinois Program.
-The Board shall include, but not be limited to, designees from the Department of Juvenile Justice, the Administrative Office of Illinois Courts, the Illinois Juvenile Justice Commission, the Illinois Criminal Justice Information Authority, the Department of Children and Family Services, the State Board of Education, the Cook County State's Attorney, and a State's Attorney selected by the President of the Illinois State's Attorney's Association, the Cook County Public Defender, a representative of the defense bar appointed by the Chief Justice of the Illinois Supreme Court, a representative of probation appointed by the Chief Justice of the Illinois Supreme Court, and judicial representation appointed by the Chief Justice of the Illinois Supreme Court.
-Up to an additional 9 members may be appointed by the Secretary of Human Services from recommendations by the Oversight Board; these appointees shall possess a knowledge of juvenile justice issues and reflect the collaborative public/private relationship of Redeploy programs.
+Jurisdictions participating in Redeploy Illinois that exceed their agreed upon level of commitments to the Department of Juvenile Justice shall reimburse the Department of Corrections for each commitment above the agreed upon level. - (g) Implementation of Redeploy Illinois. - (1) Oversight of Redeploy Illinois. - (i) Redeploy Illinois Oversight Board.
+The Department of Human Services shall convene an oversight board to oversee the Redeploy Illinois

+Program.
+The Board shall include, but not be limited 1 2 to, designees from the Department of Juvenile Justice, the Administrative Office of Illinois Courts, the 3 Illinois Juvenile Justice Commission, the Illinois Criminal Justice Information Authority, the Department of Children and Family Services, the State Board of 6 7 Education, the Cook County State's Attorney, and a 8 State's Attorney selected by the President of the 9 Illinois State's Attorney's Association, the Cook 10 County Public Defender, a representative of 11 defense bar appointed by the Chief Justice of the 12 Illinois Supreme Court, a representative of probation 13 appointed by the Chief Justice of the Illinois Supreme 14 Court, and judicial representation appointed by the 15 Chief Justice of the Illinois Supreme Court.
+Up to an 16 additional 9 members may be appointed by the Secretary 17 Services from recommendations of Human by 18 Oversight Board; these appointees shall possess a 19 knowledge of juvenile justice issues and reflect the 20 collaborative public/private relationship of Redeploy 21 programs.